Welcome to The Aldus Society

-The Aldus Society is an organization for individuals who appreciate the many facets of text and image through various media, but principally the book, past, present and future.
-Aldus provides a wide variety of programs and activities for its membership, be it book collecting, the history of printing and publishing and book selling, book illustration, book design, book bindings, paper making, typography, calligraphy, or libraries.
+The Aldus Society is an organization for people who appreciate the many facets of text and image through various media, but principally the book, past, present and future.